-We had a one-on-one session with Alex for about an hour and we were pretty much sold after that session.
-Once we talked to Alex about what we needed and what APB could offer, it just seemed a natural fit for us.
+We had a one-on-one session with an APB coach for about an hour and we were pretty much sold after that session.
+Once we talked about what we needed and what APB could offer, it just seemed a natural fit for us.

 It Really Payed Off To Show People The Value We Offer

 We’ve been doing it for a while now, but it takes a long time for those gains to come through.
 But they haven’t been little gains that we’ve made; we’ve had very large gains.
 You get the wee gains in the short term, but the thing that blows me away is the big gains that you make in the long term.

 Once we had our CRM setup, it blew us away that we got gains that came back to us, 12-18 months later.
 We had so many people who were all qualified and we just didn’t know where they’d come from.
 They know more about us than we know about them; it was really cool the way that’s happened.